RealLukeMartin/loku/README.md

 # LoKu

-### Quick local environment set-up for Kubernetes on OSX.
+### Quick and easy local environment set-up for Kubernetes on OSX.

 ##### INSTALL
 To get rolling, run: